Zbigniew Herbert: Poetic style

+Essays

-EssaysBarbarzyńca w ogrodzie (Barbarian in the Garden), the result of Herbert's first trip abroad, was published in 1962.
-It is composed of essays, which describe particular places and things that have been seen by the poet, as well as two historical essays – the story about Albigensians and the persecution of the Templar order.
+Barbarzyńca w ogrodzie (Barbarian in the Garden), the result of Herbert's first trip abroad, was published in 1962.
+It is composed of essays which describe particular places and things that have been seen by the poet, as well as two historical essays – accounts of the Albigensians and the persecution of the Templar order.
 The journey takes place in two dimensions simultaneously – it is both contemporary travel and time travel.
-The last one starts with prehistory, in the Lascaux caves, lasts over the age of Greek and Roman antiquity, the days of Gothic cathedrals, Renaissance painting and sentimental gardens.
-The journey becomes fascinating because the traveler shares with his readers the knowledge of the less and more serious history of the places, items and people portrayed in the essays.
-Even Herbert defined it as not only a journey to the places, but also to books.
+The latter starts with prehistory, in the Lascaux caves, and travels through the age of Greek and Roman antiquity, the days of Gothic cathedrals, Renaissance painting and sentimental gardens.
+The journey becomes fascinating because the traveler shares with his readers the knowledge of both the less and the more serious history of the places, items and people portrayed in the essays.
+Herbert himself defined it as a journey not only to places, but also to books.

-In Barbarzyńca w ogrodzie there are two historical essays.
-The theme of the Albigensian crusade and of the collapse of the Knights Templars absorbed Herbert not because of its peculiarity, but quite the opposite, namely because of its ubiquity in history.
-Therefore, both are described by the poet with proper respect to historical detail and towards the drama of the individuals being involved, thereby timeless crime mechanisms have been revealed.
+The Albigensian crusade and the collapse of the Knights Templars absorbed Herbert not because of their peculiarity, but quite the opposite, namely because of their ubiquity in history.
+Both are described by the poet with proper respect for historical detail and the drama of the individuals involved, thereby revealing the timeless mechanisms of crime.

 Another collection of essays, Martwa natura z wędzidłem (Still Life with a Bridle), published in 1993, is devoted to seventeenth-century Dutch painting.
 Just as in Barbarzyńca w ogrodzie, here widely accepted assessments have no impact on the author's personal preferences.
-Among Dutch painters, the one who fascinates Herbert the most is hardly known Torrentius, whose work Martwa natura z wędzidłem is the only one to be preserved.
-In this particular volume of essays the figure of traveler is less noticeable than in the previous one.
-Yet, people still arouse Herbert's interest – not only painters, also those who were buying and often ordering their works – since Dutch painting is typical of a certain civilization and is not possible to exist in any other place or time.
+Among Dutch painters, the one who fascinates Herbert the most is the hardly known Torrentius, whose work Martwa natura z wędzidłem is the only one to be preserved.
+In this volume of essays the figure of the traveler is less noticeable than previously.
+But people still arouse Herbert's interest – not only painters, but also those who were buying and often ordering their works – since Dutch painting is typical of a certain civilization and could not exist in any other place or time.